 Faculty members from across the institution interested in population health are able to develop scholarly partnerships to better address community needs and enhance clinical research expertise.

-Existing alliances with local health departments, such as through the Commission for a Healthy Central New York, and our newly developed partnership with Syracuse University, will be expanded by bringing scholarly resources together in a focused way.
+Existing alliances with local health departments, such as through the Commission for a Healthy Central New York, will be expanded by bringing scholarly resources together in a focused way.

 The Department of Public Health & Preventive Medicine presently operates through four divisions: